Glossary of Global Health Agreement Terms

-Background Technology that is (i) owned, controlled, or developed by the grantee, or in-licensed with the right to sublicense; and (ii) either incorporated into a Funded Development or reasonably required to exercise the license to Funded Developments.
-Grantee is required to retain sufficient rights in the Funded Developments and Essential Background Technology to grant this license.
-Grantee must ensure this license survives the assignment or transfer of Funded Developments or Essential Background Technology.
-(Gates Foundation Humanitarian License FAQs).
+Background Technology that is (i) owned, controlled, or developed by [the grantee], or in-licensed with the right to sublicense; and (ii) either incorporated into a Funded Development or reasonably required to exercise the license to Funded Developments.
+(Gates Foundation Global Access Commitment and Humanitarian License Clauses).

 Alternative One: Medicines intended to be available within the context of functioning health systems at all times, in adequate quantities, in the appropriate dosage forms, with assured quality and adequate information, and at a price the individual and community can afford.
 (WHO Access to Medicines Glossary).